bgamari/ghc-wiki-import/status/may16.md

 - New Shake-based build system, `hadrian`, will be merged.
 (Andrey Mokhov)
 - The [improved LLVM backend plan](improved-llvm-backend) plan didn't make the cut for 8.0, but will for 8.2 (Austin Seipp)

-# Development updates and "Thank You"s
+# Development updates and acknowledgments